-In an excellent and well-illustrated study of the HBMs of the 1920s and 1930s built around Paris’s circumference, I spotted an apartment window that looked familiar.
-Sure enough, it was from one of the buildings in the photo.
-The caption gave a street name (rue Changarnier), and I was able to place the photographs as having been taken near the Porte de Vincennes.
+What allowed me to identify the location was one of several multi-storey brick buildings in the frame.
+These were HBMs (habitations bon marche) or affordable apartments.
+In an excellent and well-illustrated online document about the HBMs of the 1920s and 1930s built around Paris’s circumference, I spotted a window that looked familiar.
+Sure enough, it was from one of the buildings in the photos.
+The caption gave the street name, and I was able to place the photos has having been taken near the Porte de Vincennes.
 The HBMs are still there, but what was once a terrain vague is now the site of an elementary school.

 As for the date of these photographs, the crucial clue was one of the cars parked on the street, much more recent than all the others in view.
 I learned that the licence plate was of the type introduced in France in 1950, but I couldn’t identify the car itself.